-Jerusalem reached a peak in size and population at the end of the Second Temple Period, when the city covered who square kilometers (0.8 sq mi.) and had a population of 200,000.
+Jerusalem reached a peak in size and population at the end of the Second Temple Period when the city covered square kilometers (0.8 sq mi.) and had a population of 200,000.

 Following Sassanid Khosrau ||'s early 7th-century push into Byzantine, advancing through Syria, Sassanid Generals Shahrbaraz and Shanin attacked the Byzantine-controlled city of Jerusalem.

 They were aided by the Jews of Palestina Prima, who had risen up against the Byzantines.

 In the Siege of Jerusalem (614), after 21 days of relentless siege warfare, Jerusalem was captured.
 The Byzantine chronicles relate that the Sassanid army and the Jews slaughtered tens of thousands of Christians in the city, many at the Mamilla Pool, and destroyed its Byzantine monuments and churches, including the Church of the Holy Sepulcher.